bsullivan44/data_for_cosmonauts/README.md

 The courses will occur over zoom, will last a full two-hours or more.

-Registration is through the [Cosmonaut Patreon] (https://www.patreon.com/cosmonautmagazine).
-Please donate and support the project!
+Registration is through the [Cosmonaut Patreon](https://www.patreon.com/cosmonautmagazine).Please donate and support the project!

 ## Requirements